-(i) to each of our respective service providers, agents and representatives, provided that such service providers, agents or representatives agree to confidentiality measures that are at least as stringent as those stated in this General Terms and Conditions;
+- to each of our respective service providers, employees, Affiliates, suppliers, agents and representatives, provided that such service providers, employees, Affiliates, suppliers, agents or representatives agree to confidentiality measures that are at least as stringent as those stated in this General Terms and Conditions;

-(ii) to a law enforcement or government agency if requested, or if either of us reasonably believes that the other’s conduct may violate applicable criminal law;
+- to a law enforcement or government agency if either of us reasonably believes that the other’s conduct may violate applicable criminal law;

-12.1 We are not liable to you for failing to provide the Services unless such failure results from a breach of a Service Level Guaranty, or results from our gross negligence, willful misconduct, or intentional breach of the Agreement.
-The credits stated in the Service Level Guaranty are your sole and exclusive remedy for our failure to meet those guaranties for which credits are provided unless such failure is due to Rackspace's willful misconduct.
-Termination of the Agreement is your sole and exclusive remedy for our failure to meet The Fanatical Support Promise.
+13.1 We are not liable to you for failing to provide the Services unless such failure results from a breach of a Service Level Guaranty, or results from our gross negligence, willful misconduct, or intentional breach of the Agreement.
+The credits stated in the Service Level Guaranty are your sole and exclusive remedy for our failure to meet those guaranties for which credits are provided unless such failure is due to Rackspace’s willful misconduct.

-12.2 Neither of us (nor any of our employees, agents, affiliates or suppliers) is liable to the other for any lost profits or any other indirect, special, incidental or consequential loss or damages of any kind.
-In addition, neither of us is liable for any loss that could have been avoided by the damaged party's use of reasonable diligence, even if the party responsible for the damages has been advised or should be aware of the possibility of such damages.
+13.2 Neither of us (nor any of our employees, agents, affiliates or suppliers) is liable to the other for any indirect, special, incidental, exemplary or consequential loss or damages of any kind.
+In addition, neither of us is liable for any loss that could have been avoided by the damaged party’s use of reasonable diligence, even if the party responsible for the damages has been advised or should be aware of the possibility of such damages.
 In no event shall either of us be liable to the other for any punitive damages or for any loss of profits, revenue, customers, contracts or goodwill.

 You agree that we may publicly disclose that we are providing Services to you and may use your name and logo to identify you as our customer in promotional materials, including press releases.
 We will not use your name or logo in a manner that suggests an endorsement or affiliation.

-15.1 General.
+16.1 General.
 You may not copy any software we provide for your use unless expressly permitted by the Agreement or use such software after the expiration or termination of the Agreement.
 You may not remove, modify or obscure any copyright, trademark or other proprietary rights notices that appear on any software we provide for your use.
 Unless permitted by the terms of an open source software license, you may not reverse engineer, decompile or disassemble any software we provide for your use except and to the extent that you are expressly permitted by applicable law to do this, and then following at least ten (10) days advance written notice to us.
 In addition to the terms of our Agreement, your use of any Microsoft® software is governed by: (i) Microsoft's license terms that appear at http://www.rackspace.com/information/legal/microsoftlicenseclient.php, for client or redistributable software, (ii) Microsoft’s license terms at www.rackspace.com/information/microsoftlicensemobility.php for use of Microsoft software on the Rackspace Cloud under the license mobility program, and (iii) any use restrictions on your use of the Microsoft software as indicated in your Services Description, such as a limitation on the number of users (a "SAL" license).